 Private eco-labels have been developed by the seafood industry to “influence the purchasing decision of consumers and the procurement policies of retailers selling seafood products, to reward producers involved in responsible fishing and aquaculture practices leading towards sustainable use of natural resources.”

 The U.S. government has decided not to engage in the development of such marketing tool.
 Instead, NOAA Fisheries has developed a comprehensive website where stakeholders, including consumers, can find facts about a specific species of fish and related fisheries.
-Consumers can then make their own purchasing choice: http://www.fishwatch.gov
+Consumers can then make their own purchasing choice as posted on NOAA’s Fishwatch website.

-The EC is currently preparing, at the request of the European Parliament and the Council, a feasibility report on options for a EU-wide eco-label scheme for fishery and aquaculture products.
+The EC is currently preparing, at the request of the European Parliament and the Council, a feasibility report on options for an EU-wide eco-label scheme for fishery and aquaculture products.